sconklin/netrotor/README.md

 This is a gateway between hamlib's rotctl rotor control libraries, and the network interfaces used by the N1MM ham radio logger.

+To make it start as a service, copy rotor-n1mm.service to /etc/systemd/system, then edit that script to point to the gateway executable.

+Then run the following:

+$ sudo systemctl daemon-reload
+$ sudo systemctl enable rotor-n1mm.service

 It's designed to be run on a host that's directly connected to the rotator.

 It will poll the rotator using rotctl, and broadcast the position using UDP packets compatible with N1MM.